- Group Tours

 Sannenzaka, along with Ninenzaka, are a pair of streets filled with traditional wooden tea houses and shops that depict what the streets of Kyoto looked like in ancient times.
 You won't find any power lines over head and with such a traditional atmosphere, this is the spot to go for photos of classic Japan.
-The shops along the street sell traditional, hand-made goods like chopsticks, incense, parasols, good luck charms, and other great souvenirs to take home during a Japan tour.
-There are also multiple tea houses for mochi to stop by before reaching the top of the street.
-We recommend trying the green tea ice cream during the spring and summer when things begin to heat up, and tea with baumkuchen in the winter and fall.
+The shops along the street sell hand-made, traditional Japanese goods like chopsticks, incense, parasols, good luck charms, and other great souvenirs to take home after a Japan tour.

 Kyoto's most famous geisha district; experience geiko and maiko entertainment